 1. Create a Fiji macro, for example by recording it and save it locally.
-You can for example use adjusted macro created in Manual Segmentation.
+You can for example use adjusted macro created in Segment manually OMERO data using Fiji/ImageJ.
 See fiji-macro-segment.ijm.

 Note: Not all commands which can be run and recorded in the Fiji user interface can be also run in the Fiji in headless mode.